Silas-Yang/Airome/README.md

 2. Infrared node can transmit infrared signal to control airconditioner.
 3. Temperature and humidity node can indicate temperature and humidity in the air.
 4. Switch node consists of relay and other electrical appliance. eg. electrical kettle can be control remotely if connected with this switch node.
+5. Alarm node can detect human and other creatures that trespass on private property. (this is available in old version and will be transplanted to this system)

 ## Web Application